6 Experts Discuss How AI Will Change The Future Of Wall Street (Part 2)

 Chris Natividad, Equbot: AI can greatly benefit regulators, so their willingness and ability to adapt will be important.
 Automation through machine learning could potentially make these agencies more efficient and allow them to focus on critical business areas.
 Innovation at regulatory agencies may help them better prepare or anticipate potential industry developments.

-David Arefiat, Trade Ideas: I don't see the challenge.
+David Arferiat, Trade Ideas: I don't see the challenge.
 If anything, AI will allow, in one aspect, for a smoother discussion of Facts & Circumstances behind a trade that a government regulator would want to know about.
 The AI details around key trading decisions would be enough, if properly explained, transparency to understand why a trade was made.
 Access to the machine learning rule sets would be what's required.

 Dr. Hossein Kazemi, CAIA: There are many, but one particular challenge of note to our work at the CAIA Association is around competency.
 For example, would regulation require a robo-advisor’s “robot” to pass the Series 7, 8, etc. How about the CPA exam if the “robot” is going to do taxes?